Yours Cruelly, Elvira: Background

 Peterson revealed that her memoir was 15 years in the making.
 In wasn't until the COVID-19 pandemic that she was finally able to sit down and finish it as her gigs for 2020 were cancelled.
-Peterson, who had the reputation for being guarded when it came to her personal life gave bits and pieces about her early days in showbusiness in interviews.
-The reaction from these stories lead to people telling her that she should write a book.
+Peterson, who had the reputation for being guarded when it came to her personal life, gave bits and pieces about her early days in show business in interviews.
+The reaction from these stories led to people telling her that she should write a book.
 "I've told these stories to friends for, you know, 100 years, and they're all like, 'Oh, my God, you have to write about this!
 This is insane!'
 It really happened, and they just can't believe that."
-Peterson also admitted to feeling vulnerable when it came to releasing the book saying, "I do have things where I will wake up in the middle of night and have a slight panic attack going on, [thinking]: 'People are gonna hate me.
+Peterson also admitted to feeling vulnerable when it came to releasing the book, saying, "I do have things where I will wake up in the middle of night and have a slight panic attack going on, [thinking]: 'People are gonna hate me.
 Nobody's gonna talk to me.
 My fans don't like me.'
 I do have moments like that.
 Then there’s the other side of it, where it’s just a feeling that people should know this stuff."
 While she was worried about revealing that she was in a relationship with a woman, Peterson said that it felt "very liberating and a real relief."
 She further explained her hesitation revealing her relationship explaining that she feared for her career, her livelihood, and the public being unable to separate Cassandra from Elvira.
 At the same she says that she felt like a hypocrite.

 Summary

 The memoir documents Peterson's humble beginnings, her turbulent relationship with her mother, and her venture into showbusiness.
 The scars she received after suffering third-degree burns over 35% of her body left her feeling self-conscious, something she continues to deal with today.
 The memoir also recounts her abusive relationship with her ex-husband and former manager, Mark Pierson, and what finally led to their divorce after 21 years of marriage.
 Peterson reveals the sexual harassment she received as a young actress in the industry as well as being raped on two occasions.
 The book alleges that professional basketball player Wilt Chamberlain, who had been a friend, raped her in the 1970s.
-She acknowledges posing for Playgirl with model Bill Cable but curiously, though widely publicized, excludes having also posed with famed actor and model Paul Barresi in the March 1975 sellout issue of the popular women's magazine.
 Her career as a horror-hostess and the creation of Elvira is discussed.
 Peterson also reveals that she's been in a same-sex relationship for 19 years.